Lamiaceae: Mint Family — Mints, Hedge-nettles & Horehound

 Notes:

-The lavender to violet flowers are in small, dense clusters, each subtended by reflexed, ovate to lance-linear, lead-like bracts. leaves are 5–25 mm long, aromatic, ovate to lanceolate, sometimes serrated and reducing in size as they ascend the stem.
-Its essential oil has been used as an insect repellent but is potentially fatal if ingested.
+The lavender to violet flowers are in small, dense clusters.
+Each cluster is subtended by reflexed, ovate to lance-linear, leaf-like bracts.
+Leaves are 5–25 mm long, aromatic, ovate to lanceolate, sometimes serrated, and reducing in size as they ascend the stem.
+Its essential oil has been used as an insect repellent, but is potentially fatal if ingested.

 Coyote Mint – Monardella villosa subsp. villosa